-Based on the council's budget proposals for revenue and capital, it is forecast that by 31 March 2019 the council will hold £24.4 million in usable reserves, made up of £1.1 million general fund balance, £11.1 million in earmarked revenue reserves, and £12.2 million in capital receipts.
+Based on the council's budget proposals for revenue and capital, it is forecast that by 31 March 2020 the council will hold £8.3 million in usable reserves, made up of £1.0 million general fund balance and £7.3 million in earmarked revenue reserves.
+It is anticipated that the council's capital receipts will be fully expended by 2020.